mobiusdickus/dotfiles/README.md

 My personal custom configuration files.
 The goal is to make transporting my setup across platforms as smoothly and easily as possible.

-## General Management
+## About

-I am currently managing my all of my dotfiles with [GNU stow](https://www.gnu.org/software/stow/), a symlink farm manager, and work locally with mac os x machine and remotely with ubuntu 16.04 machine.
+I am currently managing my all of my dotfiles with [GNU stow](https://www.gnu.org/software/stow/), a symlink farm manager, and work locally with mac os x and remotely with an ubuntu 16.04 machine.

 Mac OS X
 ```bash